elinoza/elinoza/README.md

 - a `Frontend Developer` with a passion for building awesome web applications!

--  I’m currently frontend developer at this upcoming minimal daily planner app: https://cloock.co/ which is built with next.js,tailwindcss, typescript.
+-  I’m currently frontend developer at https://mindtown.ai/  and  https://cloock.co/ which is built with next.js,tailwindcss, typescript.

 -  How to reach me: www.linkedin.com/in/hilalsemercioglu/